bernhardAxonIvy/doc/source/engine-guide/reference/engine-cockpit/system.rst

 ^^^^^^^^^^^^^^^^^^^^

 The **System Configuration** page displays an overview of all your engine configuration settings.
 Configurations in grey represent default values.
-If you click on the :guilabel:`New` button, you can add a new configuration setting.
 If you want to edit an existing configuration, click on the :guilabel:`Pencil` button.
 Clicking :guilabel:`More` allows you to reset a configuration setting or view the complete configuration file.